-Nonprofit organizations may submit applications for up to \$250,000.
+Nonprofit organizations submitted applications for up to \$250,000.
 Grants must be used to support general operating costs, including, but not limited to, staff, rent, supplies, general overhead and more.
-Grants may not be used to cover capital costs, and requests cannot exceed 30% of the organization's total budget.
-To apply, organizations must 1) be a registered 501(c)(3) organization or be under the fiscal sponsorship of a 501(c)(3) taxexempt organization, 2) have a current 990 document, and 3) be able to demonstrate that the organization works with residents or communities that face a disparate impact due to COVID-19.
+Grants may not be used to cover capital costs, and requests could not exceed 30% of the organization's total budget.
+To apply, organizations had to 1) be a registered 501(c)(3) organization or be under the fiscal sponsorship of a 501(c)(3) tax-exempt organization, 2) have a current 990 document, and 3) be able to demonstrate that the organization works with residents or communities that face a disparate impact due to COVID-19.